Juan Rodrigo

 José Dante P. Pascual, known professionally as Juan Rodrigo, is a Filipino stage, film and television actor, singer and model.
+He is considered the father of the Filipino soap opera.

 Personal life and career

 Rodrigo was discovered by his former talent manager Boy De Guia.
 He started as a dancer, became a Karilagan model and stage actor, then became a film actor.
 He is the first actor that was launched in the telenovelas like Mara Clara and Mula sa Puso.
 Rodrigo did films with Nora Aunor like Annie Batungbakal (1979), Bongga Ka Day (1980), and Ang Totoong Buhay ni Pacita M. (1992), among others.
 He also appeared in movies such as Kisapmata (1981) with Charo Santos, Haplos (1982) with Vilma Santos, Ang Babaeng Nawawala Sa Sarili (1989) with Dina Bonnevie, Hindi Palulupig (1989) starring Lito Lapid, Bawal Na Gamot with Romnick Sarmenta, and Mga Batang Bangketa (2006) with Camille Prats.
-He received an award of FAMAS Best Supporting Actor 1982 for the movie Moral.
+He received an award of FAMAS Best Supporting Actor 1982 for the movie Moral and 2nd PMPC Star Awards for Television Best Drama Actor for RPN 9's Banyuhay.

 In 1988, Rodrigo was cast in two action films titled Dugo sa Bawat Punglo and Kumander Nelson.

 Rodrigo studied BS Chemistry, at Far Eastern University.
-He was a former product analyst of Unilever.
+He used to be a laboratory analyst for quality control at the Philippine Refining Company, now Unilever.